SardineDude1/NYTBestSellerListGenerator/README.md

 Step 2 : Open NYTBS.ini in a text editor and enter in your New York Times Developer API Key
          by replacing the 'your-api-key' value.

-Step 3 : Go to the [METADATA] section and comment out (place the '#' symbol at the begining
+Step 3 : Go to the [METADATA] section and comment out (place the '#' symbol at the beginning
          of the line) any metadata you do not wish to capture.

 Step 4 : Go to the [BS_LISTS] section and comment out any best seller lists you do not wish to